GatoLoko/Wattpad2Epub/README.md

 Wattpad2Epub downloads and converts Wattpad books into Epub files you can use with your favorite ebook reader.

+## Why Wattpad2Epub?

+Wattpad doesn't offer an option to download a book.
+This forces you to remain online while reading, and use wattpad's application to access the stories.

+Having those stories in epub format allows storing them as a backup, offline reading and self publication.

 ## On Wattpad's API

 I've made some quick & dirty tests using the official Wattpad API, and most probably made a few mistakes, but here is what I've found: